A proposal is a written offer to solve a technical problem

 Bar Charts

-bars of scaled lengths.
-They are useful for showing
+of scaled lengths.
+They are useful for showing sizes or

-sizes or amounts at different times, the relative size
+amounts at different times, the relative size or amount

-or amount of several things at the same time, and the
+of several things at the same time, and the relative size

-relative size or amount of the parts of a whole.
-In
+or amount of the parts of a whole.
+In general the bar

-general the bar chart is preferable to line chart for
+chart is preferable to line chart for making dramatic

-making dramatic comparisons if the items compared are
+comparisons if the items compared are limited in number.

-limited in number.
-Arranged vertically, the bars are
+Arranged vertically, the bars are effective for representing

 Although the bars of a bar chart may be joined, it is